-I rolled my eyes.
+I rolled my eyes because I have a pretty robust pain tolerance.
 “I’ll be two weeks,” I said.

 “You could be six weeks,” he countered.

-Day One, post-op, I was in plenty of pain, to be sure.
-I could tell they’d knocked me around pretty good, inside my wrist.
+Day One post-op, I was in pain, to be sure.
+I could tell they’d knocked me around pretty good inside my wrist.
 But I had a sturdy cast in place to protect me, and I was still a little foggy from the anesthesia.
-And of course I had a bottle of Happy Pills at my side to take the edge off my pain.
+And of course, I had a bottle of Happy Pills at my side to take the edge off my pain.

 (And I was four weeks, for the record.
-It was humbling.)
+It was quite humbling.)

 This is what Year Two is like.
-You have slowly stepped out of the anesthetic-like fog of shock that God provides to help us ease into the depth of pain that this type of loss brings.
-And now, your wound is still fresh—and the pain unbearable—only there is nothing to shield you from feeling the full brunt of your pain.
+You are stepping out of the anesthetic-like fog of shock that God provides in Year One, which helps us ease into the depth of pain that significant loss brings.
+But your wound is still fresh—and the pain unbearable—only there is nothing to shield you from feeling the full brunt of your loss.
 (And a bottle of Happy Pills won’t touch this kind of wound.
 Nor should it.)
 There’s no going back.
 The only way toward less pain is to move forward.

-You probably won’t need to ask your grief partner(s) for hours upon hours of listening—or day upon day of being available.
-But find someone who can walk alongside you on the Year Two days you know will be hard, and who is willing to be on-call for those unexpected triggers—stumbling across a piece of your loved one’s jewelry or writings or photos, or getting the death certificate in the mail, or any number of other triggers you didn’t see coming but that have left you wrecked.
+Find people willing to walk alongside you on the Year Two days you know will be hard, and to be on-call for those unexpected triggers—stumbling across a piece of your loved one’s jewelry or writings or photos, or receiving mail addressed to them, or any number of other triggers you didn’t see coming.
 Just knowing you have someone ready to take a call or meet with you can bring a peace of mind that helps you face each day with a little more sure-footedness.

 So find your grief partner(s).
 And fully expect Year Two to surprise you with its depth of pain.
 Perhaps you will be pleasantly surprised and find that my words don't match your experience.
 I celebrate with you if that’s the case!
 But if not, you’ve been forewarned: Get ready.
 The anesthesia will wear off, and Year Two is a beast.